davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: The algorithm continues to work even if a some nodes crash.

 If designing an algorithm that checks all these boxes sounds easy, believe me, it's not!
-But if it sounds daunting, rest assured &mdash; it took a lot of smart people a very long time to find a solution, but they did fine one.
-This problem *can* be solved.
+But if it sounds daunting, rest assured it is indeed possible.
+It took a lot of smart people a very long time to find a solution, but they did find one in the end.
+This problem is hard, but solvable.

 ## A Programming Interface

-Before we move on to the design phase, one last requirements-y thing we should do is decide what kind of programming interface a consensus system might provide to its users.
+Given what we now know aobut requirements, let's think about what kind of API we give applications who want to use the consensus algorithm we're about to invent.
+Maybe it'll tell us something important about how to structure our implementation.

-Given a consensus algorithm needs to collect proposals and resolve conflits between proposals, we probably want to split the interface into two methods:
+We said before that consensus algorithms collect proposals, choose one, and replicate it to everyone in the network.
+So we probably want to split our interface into two methods:

 * **propose()**: offers the consensus system a value you'd like to change the state to
 * **query()**: ask the consensus system what value the state actually was changed to

-Anyone who wants to update the shared state first calls **propose** with their desired final value, followed by **query** to see what actually happened.
-Anyone who just wants to know what the shared state is (without changing it) skips the **propose** step and just calls **query**.
-The consensus system guarantees every **query** call returns the same value.
+Code that wants to update the shared state first calls **propose** with the desired final state, followed by **query** to see what value was chosen.
+Code that just wants to read the shared state can skip **propose** and just call **query**.
+The consensus system guarantees every **query** call returns the same value, as required by the coherence and no-decoherence rules.

+Let's see how this would work in practice.
+Consider the lock server example from before:

-We could use this API to build our lock service example by letting the shared state be the unique ID of the node which currently owns the lock; call this the `owner`.
-When a node wants the lock, it calls **propose** to try and set `owner` to its own ID, then **query** to see who actually got the lock.
-It would look roughly like this:
+We can make this work by defining a shared variable called `owner`, which is defined as the ID of the node which currently holds the lock, or `null` if no node currently holds it.
+Initially, `owner` is null.
+When a node wants to acquire the lock, it proposes its own ID as the value of `owner`, and then calls query to see whether it got the lock, like this:

 ```
 // returns true if this node got the lock, false otherwise